zhstella/saas/README.md

 2. Install project gems: `bundle install`
 3. Prepare the database: `bin/rails db:prepare`
    - Alternatively run `bin/setup` once; it installs gems, prepares the DB, and launches the dev server.
+4. Seed the default topics and tags so the composer/search filters have data: `bin/rails db:seed`

 ### Running the app
 1. Start the server: `rails server`